Marriage Tax Allowance Explained

 You will normally see the letter M appear at the end of your tax code which indicates that you are in receipt of the marriage allowance.

-There are multiple reasons why someone hasn’t claimed the marriage allowance when eligible however HMRC let’s you backdate your claim up to four tax years.
-You can backdate a claim if you are transferring the marriage allowance to your partner.
+There are multiple reasons why someone hasn’t claimed the marriage allowance when eligible however HMRC let’s you backdate your claim for up to the last four tax years.

 You must register for the Marriage Tax Allowance with HMRC.